ArnoVdH/photoblog/content/blog/2020/donations.md

 ### Ventôse
 **Who?** The [Electronic Frontier Foundation (EFF)](https://www.eff.org/) is a nonprofit organisation that defends digital privacy, rights and liberties.

 **Why?** The internet and many of the companies and governments that operate on it have warped the initial promise of freedom, knowledge and democracy towards more nefarious, capitalist goals.
-The EFF has been an institution since 1990 (my year of birth!) who critically examines these developments and defends rights and liberties
+The EFF has been an institution since 1990 (my year of birth!) who critically examines these developments and defends rights and liberties.

 ### Germinal
 **Who?** [Matt Bailey](https://www.baileyillustration.com/) is an English illustrator and tattoo artist who mainly draws skulls and (naked) women.